 Good communication helps to resolve many misunderstandings and disagreements.
-This complaint procedure applies to board members, patrons, students and school staff, unless the staff member is subject to a different grievance procedure pursuant to policy or contract.
-Individuals who have a complaint should discuss their concerns with appropriate school personnel in an effort to resolve problems.
-When such efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age, a complainant should follow the procedures set forth below.
+This complaint procedure applies to complaints unless the complaint is subject to a different procedure required by law, policy or contract.
+Individuals who have a complaint should discuss their concerns with appropriate school personnel in an effort to resolve problems at the lowest level of the chain of command.
+When those efforts do not resolve matters satisfactorily, including matters involving discrimination or harassment on the basis of race, color, national origin, sex, marital status, disability, or age, a complainant should follow the procedures set forth below.
+Allegations of sex discrimination covered by Title IX will be addressed through the board's Title IX policy.